• News

 1. You will pay tax on assets that have not been sold

-Put simply, the extra 15% tax is unrelated to the actual taxable income generated by your fund.
+Division 296 tax is unrelated to the actual taxable income generated by your fund.
 Rather, it is a tax on earnings or increases in account balances over $3 million and will be based on the difference in your balance of all your super funds from the start to the end of each year, after adjusting for contributions in and payments out of your fund.

-This issue has caused the most angst as this new tax is a fundamental shift from the way the existing Australian tax system works.
+This issue has caused the most angst as this new Division 296 tax is a fundamental shift from the way the existing Australian tax system works.
 The current tax regime in Australia only taxes capital gains when assets are realised and sold for more than their cost base.

-2. The new tax is a form of double taxation
+3. The new tax is a form of double taxation

-3. No refund of tax paid if your balance drops to below $3 million
+4. No refund of tax paid if your balance drops to below $3 million

 But some individuals may never experience the peak again and won’t see their balance exceed $3 million because of volatile market conditions or because they are in retirement phase and are drawing down their balance to meet their living expenses.
 In these cases, individuals will have paid tax on capital gains that their fund has never received and worse still, they will not be able to get this money back.